Introduction

 VCRs

-I have a few: 3 x JVC HR-S5700AM SVHS VCR-good quality video, S-Video output, great controls and OSD 1x Panasonic DMR EZ-48 VHS/DVD Combo.
+I have a few: 3 x VHS JVC HR-S5700AM SVHS VCR-good quality video, S-Video output, great controls and OSD 1 x VHS Panasonic DMR EZ-48 VHS/DVD Combo.
+Has the Panasonic Diga stabilisation system, similar to the ES- 15.
+S-Video and HDMI output, great all-in-one machine.
+1 x VHS Panasonic DMR ES-35V VHS/DVD combo.
 Has the Panasonic Diga stabilisation system, similar to the ES-15.
-S- Video and HDMI output, great all-in-one machine.
-Various other Composite VCRs that I use to play tapes that don’t play well in others.
-2 old VCRs for rewinding and tape cleaning/mould removal.
+Has S-Video Out.
+Various VHS Composite VCRs that I use to play tapes that don’t play well in other VCRs.
+2 old VHS VCRs for rewinding and tape cleaning/mould removal.
+1 x Sanyo VTC-M30 “BetaCord” VCR.

 Stabilisers

-I don’t use an external TBC.
+I don’t use a “proper” TBC.
 They cost too much money and it’s too risky finding a serviceable unit.
-My primary stabiliser is the Pioneer DVR-645H.
+Certain DVD recorders, because of their role of burning DVDs, have very good stabilising circuits.
+My primary stabiliser is the Pioneer DVR-645H in passthrough mode, where the video signal passes through and is stabilised before going to the digitiser for capture.
 For really bad/wobbly tapes, I use a Panasonic DMR-ES15 (in some limited scenarios, it can increase the brightness a little, so I avoid using it unless necessary).
+I have more info on stabilisers here.
+Another good stabilising option I use at times is a camcorder with an integrated TBC which passes-through the analogue video to DV.
+I have a Sony TRV-330 that does this.

 Digitisers

 My primary digitiser is the IOData GV-USB2.
-A great digitiser that just works.
-There is an issue with the 2021/112 and 114 driver but is easily countered.
+It’s a great digitiser that just works.
+There is an issue with the 2021/112 and 114 driver which is easily worked-around.
 I have detailed instructions for the GV here.
-Other digitisers: Hauppauge USBLive-2 (for “average/wonky” tapes, it needs a stabiliser before it in the workflow) Startech USB3HDCAP (good SD video capture, can capture 480i/576i HDMI but needs a splitter for signals from the EZ-48) Pinnacle USB-710: doesn’t work for me with Win 10 or 11 for analogue capture.
+Other digitisers: Hauppauge USBLive2 (for “average/wonky” tapes, it needs a stabiliser before it in the workflow).
+Startech USB3HDCAP (good SD video capture, can capture 480i/576i HDMI but needs a splitter for signals from the EZ-48).
+Pinnacle USB-710: doesn’t work for me with Win 10 or 11 for analogue capture.
 Works well for DV transfer via USB using the stock Pinnacle driver.

 Software and Workflow

 Windows 10 and 11.
-Brightness/Contrast adjustment prior to capture: Virtual Dub 2, using the Histogram.
-Capture: AmarecTV.
-Processing: AVISynth for deinterlacing and advanced video restoration, VDub2 for opening the AVISynth scripts, further restoration (CCD filter and Colormil) and cropping/resizing, Magix Movie Studio for editing (with Neat Video noise reduction and Mercalli stabiliser plugins) and easily splitting large captures into individual files for batch export.
-Upscaling/export for Youtube and MP4 viewing: Magix Movie Studio.
+Brightness/Contrast adjustment prior to capture: with Virtual Dub 2, using the Histogram.
+Setting the brightness and contrast correctly is a major contributor to a good-quality capture; too bright or too dark and you’ll lose detail and it doesn’t look good.
+Capture: AmaRecTV.
+I don’t use Virtual Dub because the setup is too complex and it occasionally sends the audio out of sync over long captures.
+Processing: AVISynth for deinterlacing and advanced video restoration, Virtual Dub 2 for opening the AVISynth scripts, further restoration (CCD filter and Colormill) and cropping/resizing, Magix Video Deluxe for video editing (with Neat Video noise reduction and Mercalli stabiliser plugins) and for easily splitting large captures into individual subject files for batch export.
+Upscaling/export for YouTube and to MP4 viewing on my TV: Magix Video Deluxe.

-DV Transfer: via Firewire or USB using Scenalyzer or WinDV HDV Transfer: via Firewire using HDVSplit After transfer, process as shown in the “Processing” dot point above.
+Digital8 and DV Transfer: via FireWire or USB using Scenalyzer or WinDV HDV Transfer: via FireWire using HDVSplit After transfer, process the video as shown in the “Processing” dot point above.

 Results